suidpit/suidpit.github.io/content/posts/2024-09-12-escape_alcawasm.md

 nil
 nil
 LClosure: 0x10a280
-Crafted string length is 1337
+Crafted string length is 1337 <--- WE PICKED THIS LENGTH!
 ```

 ## Escape from Alcawasm